Stephen Orr (garden writer)

-Stephen Orr is an American magazine editor, author, and horticulturalist.
+Stephen Orr is an American author, magazine editor, and horticulturalist.
 He is the former editor-in-chief at Better Homes and Gardens.
 He was the editorial director for gardening for Martha Stewart Living, and was the garden editor for House & Garden and Domino magazines.
+He currently gardens on Cape Cod and writes about gardening and food for the Provincetown Independent.